-2. Principles:
+2. Statement of Behaviour Principles

+The Education and Inspectors Act 2006 and DfE (Behaviour and Discipline in Schools, 2016) requires the Governors to make and frequently review, a written statement of general behaviour principles to guide the Headteacher in determining measures to promote good behaviour.
+This is a statement of principles, not practice.
+Practical applications of these principles are the responsibility of the Headteacher.
+The statement has been adopted by the Governing Body as a whole, with the Headteacher.

+Our relationships are underpinned by our Townley Values and the principles of justice, equality, mutual respect, fairness and consistency.
+We have high expectations that support the development of our pupils as effective and responsible citizens.

-- All children, staff and visitors have the right to feel safe at all times at school. - Townley School and Pre-School is an inclusive school.
+• All children, staff and visitors have the right to feel safe at all times at school.

+• Townley School and Pre-School is an inclusive school.
 All members of the school community should be free from discrimination of any sort.
-Measures to protect children should be set out in the Behaviour and Equality policies. - The school rules should be clearly set out in the Behaviour Policy and displayed around school.
-Governors expect these rules to be consistently applied by all staff. - Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school. - Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils and consistently applied. - It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use her discretion in their use.
-Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary. - The Governors strongly feel, that exclusions, particularly those that are permanent, must only be used as the very last resort. - The Governors expect pupils and parents to cooperate to maintain an orderly climate for learning. - The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will not be tolerated.
-If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution. - The Governors expect the Head teacher to include guidance on the use of reasonable force, within the Behaviour Policy.
+Measures to protect children should be set out in the Behaviour and Equality policies.

+• The school rules should be clearly set out in the Behaviour Policy and displayed around school.
+Governors expect these rules to be consistently applied by all staff.

+• Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school.
+A restorative approach should be the initial approach to putting right any issues that arise.

+• It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use her discretion in their use.
+Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary.

+• The Governors strongly feel, that exclusions, particularly those that are permanent, must only be used as the very last resort.

+• The Governors expect pupils and parents to cooperate to maintain an orderly climate for learning.

+• The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will not be tolerated.
+If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution.

+Townley Primary School and Pre-School, Behaviour and Anti-Bullying ratified Sept 19.
+Policy Number 37.

+• The Governors expect the Head teacher to include guidance on the use of reasonable force within the Behaviour Policy.